 The Dilation and Evacuation procedure combines vacuum aspiration, dilation and curettage, and forceps.
 For this procedure, you are given a sedative and an injection in your cervix, while forceps are used to remove larger sections of the pregnancy.
 A curette is then used to scrape the lining of the uterus while suctioning any remnants out of your body.

 There are health risks associated with abortion.
 Some risks may include heavy bleeding, infection, damage to the cervix, damage to the uterus, damage to other internal organs, sepsis, fertility loss, and death.
 If you still have questions, our medical team can give you complete information on the risks of these procedures.

 To learn more about your options, schedule your no-cost appointment today!

-Our center offers consultations and accurate information about all pregnancy options, but we do not offer or refer for abortion services.
+Our clinic offers medical services and accurate medical information about all pregnancy options, but we do not perform or refer for abortion procedures at our clinic.